Condensation & humidity

 1. Turn on the ceiling fan:

-Your ceiling fans help to keep air circulating throughout your home and push the warm air that rises back down.
+Your ceiling fans help to circulate air throughout your home and push the warm air that rises back down.